 Why GAO Did This Study

-GAO is making two new recommendations to address the significant deficiency identified during its audit of FDIC’s 2020 and 2019 financial statements.
-These recommendations are intended to help FDIC reasonably assure that it follows its own policies and procedures for contract-payment review processes.
+GAO is making two recommendations to help FDIC reasonably assure that contracting officers follow existing policies and procedures.
 FDIC agreed with GAO’s two recommendations and described planned actions to address each recommendation.

 Recommendations for Executive Action

 |Federal Deposit Insurance Corporation||The Deputy Director of the Acquisition Services Branch of the Division of Administration should direct contracting officers to review and follow FDIC's existing policies and procedures for documenting and approving contract modifications to reasonably assure that FDIC sufficiently documents and properly supports contracts.
 (Recommendation 1)|

 |Federal Deposit Insurance Corporation||The Deputy Director of the Acquisition Services Branch of the Division of Administration should establish a process to periodically monitor the operating effectiveness of existing policies and procedures to reasonably assure that contracting officers sufficiently and accurately follow existing policies and procedures for contracts.
 (Recommendation 2)|